timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 ![Fisherman's trail](/img/blog_rotavicentina_day1-16x9-6266.jpg "Fisherman's trail")

-Happy that we had made it halfway, we took a water break and gave our feet some fresh ocean air.
+Happy that we had made it halfway, we took a water break and aired out our feet in the ocean breeze.
 However, knowing that the sun would set at 6:10pm we don’t stop for more than a few minutes before getting on our way.
 We had just under 4hrs of sunlight left, and 16km to go.

 ![Looking South at our route to Vila de Milfontes](/img/blog_rotavicentina_day1-16x9-6276.jpg "Looking South at our route to Vila de Milfontes")

 ![Victoria on the Fisherman's Trail](/img/blog_rotavicentina_day1-5x7-4450.jpg "Victoria on the Fisherman's Trail")

-The walking was fast and easy on the Historical Way, but such was not the case in the afternoon on the Fisherman’s Trail.
+The walking was fast and easy on the Historical Way, but such was not always the case in the afternoon.
 The rest of the day we walked over soft sand - the kind where it feels like for every step forward you are also taking a step backwards.
 The upside of the sand though was that it was softer on my sore feet.

 ![Fisherman's Trail](/img/blog_rotavicentina_day1-16x9-6283.jpg "Fisherman's Trail")